2024 NASEM Long COVID Definition

 The U.S. Department of Health and Human Services (HHS) sponsored the National Academies of Science Engineering and Medicine (NASEM) in Examining the Working Definition for Long COVID.
 NASEM conducted a series of public workshops to examine the 2022 U.S. Government (USG) working definition for Long COVID and related technical terms.

 As a result of these workshops NASEM published a consensus definition; a crucial step in helping improve the health of Americans.
-HHS is currently reviewing NASEM’s recommendations and proposed definition.
+HHS welcomes the definition.
+Learn more about the study on the project webpage.